Amstrad Schneider PC 1512

 While doing pre-fabrication research, i found that the reset line draws 50 mA when asserted.
-The UART receiver ship is only able to supply 20 mA at most, so i asked a friend to help me with the circuit design.
+The UART receiver chip is only able to supply 20 mA at most, so i asked a friend to help me with the circuit design.
 We managed to solve it with an NE 555 in monoflop configuration.
 This yielded several advantages:

 - A NE 555 can give a short pulse, thus there are no 5 V * 50 mA = 250 mW being burned while there is no serial connection

 - Said chip can also directly deliver up to 200 mA, so no further transistors are necessary